atomicpirate/vault/website/source/intro/getting-started/authentication.html.md

-If you ran the above, you'll probably find you can't access your Vault anymore unless you have another root token, since it invalidated your own session since we authenticated with GitHub above.
+If you ran the above, you'll probably find you can't access your Vault anymore unless you have another root token, since it invalidated your own session that we authenticated with GitHub above.
 Since we're still operating in development mode, just restart the dev server to fix this.

 ## Next